 Which I love because safety should always come first with these things.

-The blade itself is 7-inch stainless steel, and it can easily slice the meat to a thickness between deli thin to ¾-inch thick.
+The blade itself is 7-inch stainless steel, and it can easily slice the meat to a thickness between deli thin (see how long deli meat lasts) to ¾-inch thick.

 The Chef’s Choice meat slicer is easy to use,